Stizerg/sm-multi-gpu-init/README.md

 <br />
 Also you need to make sure you are using the latest Highest ATX<br />
 <br />
-When the job is done you will get a folders with files.
+When the job is done you will get the folders with files.
 You need to merge all .bin files into one folder.<br />
 You also need to copy postdata_metadata.json with lowest "NonceValue".<br />
 To make it easy you can use any HEX calculator.<br />
 For example this one: https://www.calculator.net/hex-calculator.html<br />